snowdriftcoop/snowdrift/GUIDE.md

 Setting up the database
 -----------------------

-Run a script that will setup the development database for you:
+We offer a simple script that will setup the PostgreSQL databases for you.
+Simply run:

-    sdm init --db=dev
+    sdm init

-It will prompt you for a database password (see somepassphrase below) as well as your sudo password.
-After that, you can jump to the next section.
+It will prompt you for your sudo password.

-Alternatively, you can invoke the following commands, which can be done *while building is in progress*.

-Go to the config/ directory within the project directory and make a copy of postgresql.template and name the new file postgresql.yml

-Create database user called "snowdrift_development" *without* superuser, createdb, or createuser priveleges:

-    sudo -u postgres createuser -S -D -R snowdrift_development

-Create snowdrift_development database:

-    sudo -u postgres createdb snowdrift_development

-Run postgres psql:

-    sudo -u postgres psql

-You should see a line that looks like:

-    postgres=#

-Add a password to the snowdrift_development user
-(you may substitute your chosen passphrase instead of 'somepassphrase'):

-    postgres=# alter user snowdrift_development with encrypted password 'somepassphrase';

-Then add user to database:

-    postgres=# grant all privileges on database snowdrift_development to snowdrift_development;

-Leave postgres (with ctrl-D).

-Edit config/postgresql.yml and update the password to match the one you entered.

-Import development database:

-    sudo -u postgres psql snowdrift_development <devDB.sql
+Soon, we will have it generate a random database passphrase, but the script currently asks you to specify some random passphrase that the database will use internally (you don't need to remember it).

 Running the site
 ----------------

-Once snowdrift is built and assuming you're using a cabal sandbox, have set your PATH correctly, and are in your snowdrift directory, you can start the server with the command:
+After completing all the steps above, you can start the server from within your snowdrift directory with the command:

     Snowdrift Development

+To stop the running server, press ctrl-C

-To rebuild the site after changes to the code, run "cabal build" before starting the server.
+To rebuild the site after changes to the code, run `cabal build` before starting the server.

-Alternately, you may use the yesod devel command which does a combined rebuild and server start.
+Alternately, you may use the `yesod devel` command which combines an efficient rebuild and server start.
-In rare cases, an alternate build command may help with troubleshooting, but the main advantage to yesod devel is that it can be left running and will automatically update your build after each saved change to any file.
+Leave yesod devel running, and it will automatically update your build after each saved change to any file.

 To enable yesod devel, first install yesod-bin: